All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Blood sugar stability: Fewer glucose fluctuations mean fewer hunger spikes that can precipitate eating episodes

 While these mechanisms are biologically compelling, BED also has deep psychological roots.
 Emotional triggers, learned coping patterns, interpersonal stress, and body image distress all feed into binge cycles.
-Wegovy can address the biological drivers, but it cannot replace the work of understanding and changing the emotional patterns that sustain the disorder.
+Wegovy can address the biological drivers, but it can't replace the work of understanding and changing the emotional patterns that sustain the disorder.

 Important Safety Information